- The sales process is a straight line. Your job is to keep the customer on that line.

 - Informational scarcity: the information itself is in short supply: “we don’t know when we’ll have some again”.

 Let’s have a look at the next three tonalities:

 - Absolute certainty: your voice takes a definitive tone, coming from your solar plexus.
 We feel the pressure, but it doesn’t explode.

 - Utter sincerity: calm, smooth, confident tone, what you are saying is coming directly from your heart.
 Humble, nonthreatening.

 - The reasonable man: raise your voice up at the end of the sentence

 Advanced Body Language

-The best way to dress is in a style that is congruent with your profession.
+Dress in a style congruent with your job.